 The bill amends section 893.138 of the Florida Statutes to revise the assessment and collection of fines for public nuisances.
 It introduces a new definition for "legal assistant" and removes the previous cap on the total fines that could be imposed for public nuisances.
-The bill allows for fines to be set at $250 per day, increasing to $500 per day if the nuisance is not abated within one year.
-Additionally, it mandates that the nuisance abatement board consider the severity of the nuisance and any corrective actions taken by the property owner when determining fines.
+The bill allows counties or municipalities to establish additional penalties, with fines starting at $250 per day, which can increase to $500 per day if the nuisance is not abated within one year.
+It also stipulates that the nuisance abatement board must consider the severity of the nuisance and any corrective actions taken by the owner when determining fines.

-Furthermore, the bill includes provisions for the recovery of fines through non-ad valorem special assessments and allows for the foreclosure of liens on properties with unpaid fines after specified periods.
-It also clarifies that no lien can be placed on homestead properties and provides protections for property owners against liens if they take prompt action to evict tenants involved in nuisance activities.
+Additionally, the bill provides for the recovery of fines through non-ad valorem special assessments and allows for the foreclosure of liens on properties associated with public nuisances, with specific provisions for homesteaded properties.
+It also clarifies that local governments can take administrative action against property owners in cases of stolen property nuisances, provided the owner evicts the offending tenant within 90 days of notification.
 The act is set to take effect on July 1, 2025.

 Statutes affected: S 1022 Filed: 893.138